The 2017-2018 Placement Committee is:

 NYU English PhDs are increasingly present as writers, researchers, and other specialists in a range of public humanities professions.

 The placement committee holds a meeting with students considering the job market and distributes a comprehensive handbook that includes sample job letters, cvs, and other materials.

 In consultation with students’ advisors, the committee works with students as they prepare cover letters, dissertation abstracts, cv’s and statements of teaching philosophy.
-Each dossier undergoes 3 rounds of editing, by all members of the placement committee who meet with students individually until the dossier is ready for submission for advertised positions and fellowships.
+Each dossier undergoes at least two rounds of editing, by all members of the placement committee who meet with students individually until the dossier is ready for submission for advertised positions and fellowships.

 The placement committee meets with job seekers to discuss the contours of the job market, field questions and map out application strategies.

 This workshop answers questions regarding the preparation and presentation of the teaching portfolio (syllabi, evaluations, teaching philosophy etc.).
 What should be included?
 How best to present data?
 What makes a teaching statement compelling?

 This workshop considers the unique genre of the fellowship application.
 How does this application differ from a standard cover letter?
 What makes a compelling research statement?